 US\$ millions 2006 2005

+Turnover

-Turnover Sale of goods and properties Rendering of services 2,440.3 1,946.3
+Sale of goods and properties 2,440.3 1,946.3

+Rendering of services 34.5 39.8

 Total 2,474.8 1,986.1

 Segmental Information

 Segmental information, relating to the Group's business and geographical segments, is analyzed as follows.
 Analysis by business segment is the Group's primary segment reporting format as this is more relevant to the Group when making operational and financial decisions.
 Details of the Group's principal investments are provided on pages 131 and 132.